escopecz/veetr/firmware/readme.md

 ## BLE JSON API

-The Luna Sailing Dashboard transmits data via BLE notifications using a standardized JSON format with marine terminology.
+The Veetr Sailing Dashboard transmits data via BLE notifications using a standardized JSON format with marine terminology.
 Data is sent approximately every 1 second to all connected BLE clients.

 ### BLE Service and Characteristics